Advertising images and more

 teams from the very early days, and had teams in several leagues over the years.
 (See the Baseball in Hobbs page)

-Club Morrice was located on the Seminole Highway
+Club Morrice was located on the Seminole Highway, East of Hobbs

 Prater Oil Company was located at 501 N. Leech